 8. Write your own version of a book you love, for example change the ending, add a new character or create an adventure within the same setting.

 9. Compare Shakespeare plays to their Disney movie counterparts e.g. Hamlet and The Lion King.

 10. Grab several books off your shelves and try the following activities with them:

 Rewrite the blurb of one that’s been read

 Compare two books.
 Think about the similarities and the differences and how you feel about each book.

 Pull out the comparisons between fiction and non fiction titles

 11. Read together.
 As kids get older and can read to themselves, this one can be easy to overlook.
 But there are many reasons to continue reading aloud together, so it can be worth having a book that you all listen to and read together, along with independent reads.
 We share our favourite books for 10 years olds and then 7 year olds here.

-Hopefully this list has given you a few ideas of new things that you could try with your children.
+Hopefully this list has given you a few ideas of books and reading activities for children that you could try.
 What other activities have you beend doing, I’d love to hear all about them?